Gardening with Rainwater

 You'll also need to move water to the landscape.
 Most simple systems are gravity fed, meaning the rain barrel or storage tank is elevated above the area being watered.
 Many gardeners build small platforms from concrete blocks for their rain barrels and secure the barrels against building walls.
 More elaborate foundations with concrete footings are required to stabilize larger tanks.
 Consider connecting a passive drip irrigation system to your rainwater supply via the main spigot or the overflow pipe.
 Hand pumps can be used to draw stored rainwater up from underground tanks or to move it uphill across landscapes.
 Solar-powered pumps are another renewable-energy option.
 At the very least, plan to fit a watering can under a spigot at the bottom of your tank or barrel.

 Don't forget to design where the overflow will go!
 Every rainwater system has its storage limits and should be fitted with an overflow outlet.
-Planting a rain garden to absorb the overflow is one of the most creative ways of using it (see Janet Marinelli's "Rain Gardens" in Plants & Gardens News, Spring 2004, vol. 19, no. 1).
+Planting a rain garden to absorb the overflow is one of the most creative ways of using it.
 Or the overflow could be used to fill a dry streambed and send water to a thirsty grove of trees.
 You don't have to waste a single drop.

 Although rainwater harvesting systems are low-tech, they do require minimal yearly maintenance.
 In the spring, clean any winter debris from your gutters and roof.
 Inspect and clean tank lids and barrel tops, paying special attention to their vents.
 Fill the system with a few inches of water to check connections for leaks.
 In the fall, before the weather freezes, remove drain plugs from the bottoms of barrels and open the main spigot to drain all barrels and tanks so that trapped water doesn't freeze, expand, and damage the system.